Background blur

 ✨Key Takeaways

-• A blended approach, starting with studio classes for foundational knowledge followed by home practice, is recommended.
+• A blended approach, starting with studio instruction and then integrating home practice, is often ideal.

-• Yoga is a practice, not a performance.
-Be patient and honor your body's limits.
+• Yoga is a practice, not a performance; focus on personal progress and self-compassion.

 📝In-Depth Guide